ionelmc/python-stampede/README.rst

 .. end-badges

+A really simple job queue.
+Uses a rudimentary event loop and runs tasks in subprocesses (managed with signalfd).
-Event-loop based, miniature job queue and worker that runs the task in a subprocess (via fork).
-When multiple requests are made for the same task they are collapsed into a single instance.
+Doesn't support task arguments.
+Task results are rudimentary (only succcess or failure with exit code).
+When multiple requests are made for the same task they are collapsed into a single request.

 * Free software: BSD 2-Clause License